Articles + Updates

 Use the search bar at the bottom of the page to find information on specific topics.
 This website is for informational purposes only and information contained herein does not constitute legal advice.
 Please note the dates of all content and be aware that it may not reflect the most current developments.

-New Law, New Penalties: Florida Regulators Developing Disciplinary Guidelines for Food Delivery Platforms
+New Law, New Penalties: Florida Regulators Cooking Up Disciplinary Rules for Food Delivery Platforms

 Earlier this year, the Florida Legislature passed a law setting guardrails for the operation of food delivery platforms in the state.
 In response, the Division of Hotels and Restaurants is developing new penalty guidelines for platforms that violate the newly-effective statute.